quangnguyenvn/JSON0/README.md

 We see a stable number of about 1.35s for producing 1 million JSON objects, which is more than double the performance of json-simple library.

 ## 7. In a nutshell
-While it’s rare nowadays, if problem is one of your main issue, using JSON0 could give it a boost.
-The library is straight-forward and easy to use.
+While it’s rare nowadays, the library helps developers boost performance through software optimizations, without relying on hardware upgrades.
+Furthermore, the library is easy to use.

 ## References & Installation